-For your loved one, moving to a retirement community due to worsening health conditions can be a difficult and painful experience.
+For your loved one, moving to a senior living community due to worsening health conditions can be a difficult and painful experience.
 They might not know what to expect and you might be inexperienced as well, which can make this a challenging situation to navigate.
-In spite of this process being one that you might be unfamiliar with, here are some great tips that can help you guide your loved one through their memory care transition in a retirement community.
+In spite of this process being one that you might be unfamiliar with, here are some great tips that can help you guide your loved one through their memory care transition in a senior living community.

 Standardize What You Decide to Tell Your Loved One